Cozy Peach Kitchen

 • Bake at 425F for 30-35 minutes, tossing halfway through.
 The squash will be golden and very tender when done.

 • Meanwhile, bring a pot of water to boil.
 Boil the tortellini according to package instructions.
-Drain and set aside.
+Reserve ½ cup of pasta water, then drain and set aside.

 • In the same pot used to cook the tortellini, heat 1 tablespoon of olive oil over medium heat.
 Add the minced garlic and cook until golden and aromatic, about 1-2 minutes.

 • Stir in the roasted butternut squash, parmesan, the zest from the lemon, and the fresh basil.
-Taste for salt and pepper and garnish with optional red peper flakes. a
+Taste for salt and pepper and garnish with optional red pepper flakes.

 Video